linknx/linknx/README.md

 ### Latest stable release (0.0.1.37)
 This is the latest version as of today.
 Unless you know what you are doing, you should use this version.
 Download a zip of it [here](https://github.com/linknx/linknx/archive/0.0.1.37.zip).
 Implements a redesigned computation of next occurrences for periodic tasks.
-This redesign was initiated by a problem reported and worked around in issue #37.
-The rework itself was implemented with issue #39.
+This redesign was initiated by a problem reported and worked around in Pull Request 37.
+The rework itself was implemented with Pull Request 39.

 ### Old stable release (0.0.1.36)
 This is the previous version known as being stable for production.
 Download a zip